Sherwani: Etymology

 The name of the attire is plausibly derived from Shirvan or Sherwan, a region of present-day Azerbaijan, due to the folk dress of that area (Chokha) which resembles the sherwani.
 Therefore, the garment may also be a Mughalized derivative of the Caucasian dress due to the ethnocultural linkages of Turco-Persian affinity during the Middle Ages.

 History

-The sherwani originated in the 18th century in South Asia, before being more generally adopted in the late 19th century.
+The sherwani originated in the early 19th century.
 It was originally associated with Muslim aristocracy during the period of British rule.
 According to Emma Tarlo, the sherwani evolved from a Persian cape (balaba or chapkan), which was gradually given a more Indian form (angarkha), and finally developed into the sherwani, with buttons down the front, following European fashion.
-It originated in 19th century British India as the European style court dress of regional Mughal nobles and royals of northern India, before being more generally adopted in the late 19th century.
+It originated in 19th century British India as the European style court dress of regional Mughal nobles of northern India.
 It appeared first at Lucknow in the 1820s.
 It was gradually adopted by the rest of the royalty and aristocracy of the Indian subcontinent, and later by the general population, as a more evolved form of occasional traditional attire.